Bunting Program for Non-Traditional Students

 - Dedicated scholarships for mature women students;

-- Advising, career planning, and personal support that focuses on adult women’s lifestyles and needs;
+- Mentoring, career planning, and personal support that focuses on adult women’s lifestyles and needs;

 - Specialized programs designed for non-traditional age women students that focus on opportunities and possibilities for the future;

-- A Bunting peer adviser to assist students over email, phone or in person with their transition to Rutgers;
+- A Bunting peer advisor to assist students over email, phone or in person with their transition to Rutgers;

 - The Sophia Club, an organization run for and by Bunting students;